€2000+VAT

 GET IN TOUCH

-Non-EEA resident directors must comply with the following key requirements:
+Non-EEA resident directors must meet several key requirements:

 A Section 137 Bond is an insurance policy required for companies with non-EEA resident directors.
-It covers potential fines and penalties up to €25,000 for non-compliance with the Companies Act 2014 and certain taxes due to the Revenue Commissioners.
-This bond is necessary unless the company has at least one EEA-resident director.
+It provides coverage for fines or penalties up to €25,000 for breaches of the Companies Act 2014 and certain taxes due to the Revenue Commissioners.
+This non-EEA resident director bond in Ireland is necessary unless the company appoints at least one EEA-resident director.

-Yes, a non-EEA resident can be the sole director of an Irish company, provided the company secures a Section 137 Bond or appoints a second director who is an EEA resident.
+Yes, a non-EEA resident can be the sole director of an Irish company if the company secures a Section 137 Bond or appoints a second EEA resident director.

 Compliance requirements include: